KentuckyFriedRice/StudentRoulette/README.md

 We used a different web page before but when our class was being observed, we had a time when an inappropriate advertisement appeared.
 Therefore, I decided to make this despite the many options available.

+*You can click a number to remove that student until a page refresh*

 I tried making a few themes for each season but I haven't finished those for spring and summer yet.